macloo/python-beginners/flask/part4_forms/README.md

 Before reading further, try out [a working version of this app](https://weimergeeks.com/flask_form/).
 The complete code for the app is in this repo in the folder *actors_app*.

 1. You type an actor's name into the form and submit it.
-2. If the actor's name is in the data source, the app loads a detail page for that actor.
+2. If the actor's name is in the data source (ACTORS), the app loads a detail page for that actor.
+(Photos of bears stand in for real photos of the actors.)
 3. Otherwise, you stay on the same page, the form is cleared, and a message tells you that actor is not in the database.

 ```python